SoumilMalik24/40-Days-DL-MLOps/README.md

 - Studied image feature extraction using pretrained CNNs.
 - Implemented a simplified image captioning pipeline.
 - Built foundation for advanced multimodal models (CLIP, BLIP).

+## Day 24 - Deep Learning Capstone Project

+- Built an end-to-end sentiment intelligence system using BERT.
+- Fine-tuned a pretrained Transformer on IMDB dataset.
+- Designed a production-style deep learning pipeline.
+- Achieved ~93–94% accuracy on test data.
+- Prepared the model for deployment and MLOps integration.